MarthaPapad/Programming-Languages/sorts/READme.md

-This folder contains C/C++ codes of common sorting algorithms
+This folder contains C++ codes of common sorting algorithms